dvolynov/music_style_transfer/README.md

 - **Training Process**: Code and documentation demonstrating the training process, showcasing how the spectrogram evolves over time to achieve the desired style transfer.

 - **Audio Reconstruction**: Implementation of the Griffin-Lim algorithm and Inverse Fourier transform for converting the transformed spectrogram back into an audio waveform.

-- **Articles**: A collection of relevant articles and resources that aided in the development and understanding of the Music Style Transfer project.

 ## Authors:
 <img src="https://github.com/dvolynov/Music-Style-Transfer/assets/83712099/d47c666b-1e29-416c-99cf-ad0196186367" width="20"> Dmitriy Volynov<br>